Rebuilding the SiteMonitR using Azure WebJobs SDK

-There are three steps in the deployment process for getting the site and the WebJobs running in Windows Azure, and the whole set of code can be configured in one final step.
-The first step should be self-explanatory; the site needs to be published to Windows Azure Web Sites.
+There are three steps in the deployment process for getting the site and the WebJobs running in Azure, and the whole set of code can be configured in one final step.
+The first step should be self-explanatory; the site needs to be published to Azure Web Sites.
 I won’t go through the details of publishing a web site in this post.
 There are literally hundreds of resources out there on the topic, from Web Camps TV episodes to Sayed’s blog, as well as demo videos on AzureConf, //build/ keynotes, and so on.
-Save it to say that publishing and remote debugging ASP.NET sites in Windows Azure Web Sites is pretty simple.
+Save it to say that publishing and remote debugging ASP.NET sites in Azure Web Sites is pretty simple.
 Just right-click, select Publish, and follow the steps.

 Once the code is published the two WebJob executables need to be zipped up and deployed.
 First, I’ll pop out of Visual Studio to the bin/Release folder of my event-driven WebJob.
 Then I’ll select all the required files, right-click them, and zip them up into a single zip file.

 Then in the portal’s widget for the SiteMonitR web site I’ll click the WebJobs tab in the navigation bar to get started creating a new WebJob.

 I’ll give the WebJob a name, then select the zip file and specify how the WebJob should run.
 I’ll select Run Continuously for the event-driven WebJob.
 It has code in it that will halt the process in wait for incoming queue messages, so this selection will be adequate.

 Next I’ll zip up the output of the scheduled WebJob’s code.